 Education 631.
-Institutional Design.
-Seminar.
+Instructional Methods and Design for Religion.

-Instructional Methods and Design for Religion is a seminar survey course on educational methods for theological school students.
+A seminar survey course on educational methods for theological school students.
 Students are encouraged to reflect on their own experiences in education, analyze best teaching practices in light of the Heavenly Doctrine and develop ways to apply what they have learned in a variety of settings.
 Students work cooperatively and individually to design effective religious instruction.
 When designing instruction emphasis is placed on aligning learning goals, instructional methods and assessment practices.